Virginia Clean Cities Workplace Charging Case Study 2016

 Siting Electric Vehicle Charging Stations

 Conventional vehicles have a wide network of gas stations to keep fueled.
 What do electric vehicles need to ensure comparable predictability?
-This reports offers guidance on how and where to install equipment to keep electric vehicles powered up and running reliably.
-The report describes three levels of equipment that will be used to charge battery-powered electric vehicles.
-All three levels – from simple, low-cost Level 1 electric vehicle supply equipment to DC fast chargers – will be installed to help deploy the range of vehicles that are being introduced.
+This reports offers guidance on how, where to install equipment to keep electric vehicles powered up and running reliably, and describes three levels of equipment that will be used to charge battery-powered electric vehicles.
+All three levels, from Level 1 electric vehicle supply equipment to DC fast chargers, will be installed to help deploy the range of vehicles that are being introduced.
+This report also acknowledges the need to provide charging equipment for the other EVs that are under design or being manufactured.

 EV Charging Stations for Persons With Disabilities